tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 2.1 Realignment

 Realignment of the functional data is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
-The MATLAB scripts that are responsible for process are  called [Realignment.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Realignment.m) and [Realignment_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Realignment_job.m)
+The MATLAB scripts that are responsible for the realignment process are [Realignment.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Realignment.m) and [Realignment_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/Realignment_job.m)

-To conduct the realignment process, enter the following code in a consoleassuming the above block of code has already been run:
+To conduct the realignment process, enter the following code in a console:

 ```
 my_experiment = Amy.Preprocessing()
 my_experiment.run_preprocessing()
 ```

-Since this class inherits from the Experiment class, the same three user inputs described in section 1 need to be specified.
+Since this class inherits from the main Experiment class, the same three user inputs as described earlier (see section 1) need to be entered.
 Furthermore, the program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data here.
+Enter REST for resting-state data or EMO for emotion task data .
-2. The type of preprocessing step that needs to be conducted.
+2. The specific preprocessing step that needs to be conducted.
 Enter 1 for realignment.
-3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be applied.
-This is not a relevant option at this stage, and so nothing should be specified for this input.
+3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
+This should be skipped at this stage.
 Simply press the enter key.

-> Note, the above block of code assumes that the module has already been imported.
+> Note, the above block of code assumes that the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module has already been imported.
 If this is not the case, run the following code beforehand:

 ```
 working_dir = r'O:\Project directory\Analysis'